Part A interactive voice response (IVR) operating guide

 Helpful tips

 As a result of the Health Insurance Portability and Accountability Act (HIPAA), we are required to protect the privacy of all individuals.
-You must have the following information available for authentication to access patient eligibility, deductible and claims information from the IVR:
+You must have the following information available for authentication with certain options within the IVR:

 Main menu - number / options